-Even with the best security system on the market, there are glitches and problems that can occur.
+Even with the best security system on the market, glitches and problems can still occur.
 One of the issues is a motion detector being triggered by more than just motion.
-Sometimes these sensors seem to alarm when there’s nothing there, or they turn on a light or other device — such as a camera — that they’re designed to turn on when they detect motion.
+Sometimes these sensors seem to alarm when there’s nothing there.
+This may cause them to turn on a light or other device — such as a camera — that they’re designed to turn on when they detect motion.
 So, what’s with the motion detector coming on without motion?
 What is it “seeing” that’s really not there?
 There are several explanations, and most of them are easily adjusted for.

 - dappled patterns, such as sunlight through moving tree leaves, can set off motion detectors

 - enough dust motes being caught in a sunbeam can be seen as motion

 - slower moving light changes, such as the sun moving across the sky, aren’t enough to trigger sensors in most cases